pawel-id/bir1/README.md

 ```

 By default it connects to non production database using public default key.
 In
-order to connect to production database with current company data provide the
+order to connect to production database with current company data provide your
 key like this `new Bir({key: 'example123def567' })`